iron-io/docs/mq/3/on-premise/installation/index.md

 ---
 title: IronMQ On-Premise - Getting Started
-summary: "IronMQ On-Premise requires some knowledge of deployment and server management.
+#summary: "IronMQ On-Premise requires some knowledge of deployment and server management.
 If you do not possess these skills please schedule a consultation with our team"
 layout: default
 section: mq-on-premise
 ---

+We support a variety of deployment options for IronMQ.
+This section provides instructions for setting up IronMQ in 2 different configurations:

+- **single node** - for evaluation & testing purposes only.
+Do not run this configuration in production
+- **multi node cluster** - for High Availability (HA).
+Run this configuration in production.

+TODO: split the below parts into multiple sections...

+# Deployment Options

+We'll use [CoreOS](http://coreos.com/) for HA setup instructions, but

 ## Outline